NORDIC nRF9160 DK

 Open the LTE Link Monitor from nRF Connect for Desktop.

-After selecting your device via the button SELECT DEVICE ↓, the AT command
+After selecting your device via the button SELECT DEVICE ↓, the AT command AT+CFUN?

 is sent automatically to the modem which returns: +CFUN: 0